mistweaverco/kulala.nvim/docs/docs/usage/dotenv-and-http-client.env.json-support.md

 }
 ```

-Then, they are automatically added to the HTTP requests,
+Then, they're automatically added to the HTTP requests,
 unless you override them.

 ```http title="examples.http"